kaltura/DeveloperPortalDocs/documentation/media-player/Player-UI-Localization.md

 title: Kaltura Player UI Localization
 ---

-The Kaltura player supports localization for most languages by specifying the language corresponding locale key.
+The Kaltura Player supports localization for most languages, by specifying the language-corresponding locale key.
 For a full listing of supported locale keys, look here.
-Setting a local key translates all UI labels, messages and tooltips to the required language.
+Setting a locale key translates all UI labels, messages and tooltips to the required language.

-> **NOTE:** Not all locales support all of the player UI components.
+> **NOTE:** Not all locales are supported in all of the player UI components.
 While the basic UI is fully supported, some plugins might not have all the local translations available.

-## Setting the desired player locale
+## Setting the Desired Player Locale

 By default, all players fallback to English unless the locale is defined otherwise.